-Devon Rex cats are small to a medium-sized cat that maintain the appearance of Kirlee, the foundation of Devon Rex cat.
-They have a sturdy and muscular body, with their hind legs longer than their forelegs.
+Devon Rex cats are small to a medium-sized with a sturdy and muscular body and hind legs that are longer than their forelegs.
 They also have a modified wedge-shaped head with large, curious eyes, a short muzzle, broad cheekbones, and a strong chin.
 Their large ears are low set.
 Their compact, supple body is covered with curls and loose waves.

-Devon Rex cats are well-muscled, weighing on average from 2.27 – 4.08 kilograms, with males being heavier than their female counterpart.
+Devon Rex cats are well-muscled, weighing on average from 2.27 – 4.08 kilograms, with males being heavier than their female counterparts.
 Their short, soft, curly coats differ from cat to cat.
-The standard show coat is an even, full coat of loose curls, and for individual cats, coats ranging from thin suede-like coat to a tousled mop of curls.
+The standard show coat is an even, full coat of loose curls, and for individual cats, coats ranging from thin suede-like coats to a tousled mop of curls.
 Some Devon Rex cats may have virtually bare patches as well.
-Their coats often differ over the life of the cat, and when shedding, their coat will frequently break off, so no curl is visible until the new coat grows back.
-Devon Rex kittens often go through this stage.
-Their eyebrows and whiskers are also crinkled and short like the coat.

 One of the surprising things when you pick up a Devon Rex cat is how warm they are to touch.
 They feel like soft hot water bottles, which make them ideal for cuddling up to in winter.
-While Devon Rex cats have the same body temperature as the other cats, their unique coat does not provide as much insulation as other cats’ coat do.
+While Devon Rex cats have the same body temperature as the other cats, their unique coat does not provide as much insulation as other cats’ coats do.
 So, they feel warmer.
-They also love heat, and you will find them basking in the windows or looking for other warm places, like the top of the television.
+As they can get cold easily, they love hot spots, so you will find them basking in the windows or in other warm places, like the top of the television.

-Opposing popular opinion, Devon Rex does shed just like all other cat breeds, but the structure of their coat makes the shedding less prominent compared to other breeds.
+Contrary to popular opinion, the Devon Rex does shed just like all other cat breeds, but the structure of their coat makes the shedding less prominent.
 For some reason, there is a notion that this cat breed is hypo-allergenic.
 But they do produce allergens like other cat breeds.
 Some people who are allergic to cats are able to endure Devons, but others are not, probably because it depends on their personal allergies.
-If you happen to be allergic to cats and are considering having a Devon Rex, it is best to make arrangements to spend some time in the company of a Devon Rex first before acquiring one.
+If you happen to be allergic to cats and are considering having a Devon Rex, it is best to make arrangements to spend some time in their company before acquiring one.

-Devon Rex is a very trainable cat.
-They are eager to learn and quite intelligent.
-Whether it is obeying commands, puzzle game, or learning new tricks, this fun-loving cat breed will be engaged and attentive.
+The Devon Rex is a very trainable cat.
+They are eager to learn and are quite intelligent.
+Whether it is obeying commands, playing puzzle games, or learning new tricks, this fun-loving cat breed will be engaged and attentive.
 Challenge their smart minds and keep them attentive.
 Give them many puzzles and interactive toys that they can play with alternately.

-These social and good-natured cats are gregarious and affectionate cats and will do everything for human attention and interaction.
-When this cat breed is properly socialized and trained at an early stage, they will blossom into a well-rounded and well-mannered feline companion.
+These social and good-natured cats are gregarious and affectionate and will do everything for human attention and interaction.
+When this cat breed is properly socialised and trained at an early stage, they will blossom into a well-rounded and well-mannered feline companion.

-Their wavy coat is easy to care for and maintain.
+Their wavy coats are easy to care for and maintain.
 Groom them softly, so you do not break their delicate hairs.
-In many cases, brushing your hand all over their coat is all they need.
+In many cases, brushing your hand all over their coat is enough.
 The best thing about their coat is that it does not shed that much, and their fur is so fine that it is not very visible on clothing and furniture.

-While Devon Rex needs little grooming, you can still train them to be brushed to keep their coats healthy and in a tip-top condition.
+While the Devon Rex needs little grooming, you can still train them to be brushed to keep their coats healthy and in tip-top condition.
 Start by using a very soft brush so it won’t pull or break their delicate fur and their skin.
 Encourage them every grooming session by giving them small treats if they behaved well.
-You can upgrade your brush into a more suitable one for their coat needs.

-Eliminate dirt, debris and wax every week to ensure their ears won’t develop any infection.
-Use a clean cotton ball or soft, damp cloth and a vet-approved ear cleanser to clean their ears.
+Use a clean cotton ball or soft, damp cloth and a vet-approved ear cleanser to clean their ears each week.
+This will eliminate dirt, debris and wax to ensure their ears don’t develop any infection.
 If you notice a foul odour, immediately contact your vet for care and treatment.

 Like many other cat breeds, Devon Rex are very particular about their bathroom hygiene.
 So, make sure to keep their litter boxes clean.
-This is also to help keep their coat or fur clean of dirt and debris from a dirty litter box.
-Moreover, if it is left unclean, they tend to use other places in the house.
+If it is left unclean, they tend to use other places in the house.